This post may contain affiliate links. Please check out my disclaimer for more info.

 Unless you have a razor sharp memory for prices, it’s a good idea to keep a pricing book so you know what the major items typically cost regular price and on sale.
 If you see a good deal you can stock up!
 Alternately, if you can’t find something on sale, you can choose to wait until next week and try again.

 Forget about brand loyalty

 Let’s be real here – most generic brands are just as good as the name brand stuff.
 The Honey Oaty O’s of my childhood tasted nothing like the real deal, but generic goods have definitely increased in quality.
+Costco’s house brand, Kirkland, is a great example.
 Brand loyalty can be very expensive at the grocery store.

 Have your groceries delivered

 Ever considered using a food delivery service?
 Most of the major grocery stores in my area offer delivery.
 It’s a nominal fee, around $10-15.
 When you add up the cost of gas, your time and the extra things you might buy in the store, it can be well worthwhile to just have somebody else pick and deliver your stuff.

 Some bulk items are incredibly expensive.
 Things like pistachios and cashews can cost more than $10 for a small bag.
 Once you get to the cashier it can be embarassing to have to put things back.
 Don’t wait until that point!
 We’ve all got calculators on our phones.
 Use the scales in the bulk section and calculate how much you’re committing to before you get to the till.